-Professor Markham is originally from the U.S and earned her PhD in organizational communication and interpretive research methodologies from Purdue University.
+Professor Markham is originally from the U.S and earned her PhD in organisational communication and interpretive research methodologies from Purdue University.
 She holds bachelor and master degrees in human communication studies.

-More information on these and other projects can be found at annettemarkham.com
+More information, links to publications, CV, and details about her research and ongoing projects can be found at annettemarkham.com

 Digital Domesticity, Sustainability, and the Everyday examines the role of everyday life practices and homes as increasingly central hubs of digital engagement and smart infrastructure.

 Automation and Social Futures engages with the ethical, political, social, organisational, cultural and governance implications of machine learning, algorithmic decision-making and digital infrastructures.

 Creativity, Learning, Digital Arts, and Design positions research participants as ‘creative agents’ and authors of their own experience.

 The research program examines the challenges and potentials of digital participation as this relates to access and inclusion, connectivity, networks and political activism, gig or micro work, and mobility and migration.